geekcomputers/Python/README.md

 - `logs.py` - This script will search for all `*.log` files in the given directory, zip them using the program you specify and then date stamp them.

-- `move_files_over_x_days.py` - This will move all the files from the src directory that are over 240 days old to the destination directory.
+- `move_files_over_x_days.py` - This will move all the files from the source directory that are over 240 days old to the destination directory.

-- `nslookup_check.py` - This very simple script opens the file `server_list.txt` and the does an nslookup for each one to check the DNS entry/
+- `nslookup_check.py` - This very simple script opens the file `server_list.txt` and the does an nslookup for each one to check the DNS entry.

 - `osinfo.py` - Displays some information about the OS you are running this script on.